-Christians often face discrimination or persecution and are in urgent need of encouragement.
-Faith in Jesus can be very costly; Muslims who have become Christians often pay a high price and are put under pressure by family and friends.
+Arab Christians often face discrimination or persecution and are in urgent need of encouragement.
+Faith in Jesus can be very costly.
+Muslims who have become Christians often pay a high price and are put under pressure by family and friends.
 Leaving Islam (apostasy) is considered to be treason; there are numerous stories about divorce, imprisonment, torture and even death after Muslims became Christians.
 There is a great need for encouragement to stand strong in their faith.
-Many of them often have no other believers in the vicinity.
+Many of them often have no other believers around them.

 Read more about our current productions.